jjblock21/VoxelGame/README.md

 # VoxelGame
-A Minecraft Clone written for fun in C# using OpenTK.\
+A Minecraft Clone written for fun in C# using OpenTK.
+(Not done yet)\
 **Warning:** Messy code and questionable design choices.

 ### Controls